 It has become increasingly difficult for our students and members—many of whom were born at a time when subversion of all previous knowledge was more or less complete—to know anything about the spiritual realm at all.
 It has been sealed off by the ‘plan’ that Guénon wrote of 70 years ago now.
 By subverting all spiritual knowledge, or to put this more accurately, its symbols and doctrines, and relegating everything to the realm of the psyche, the individual and the ‘material’, a hard shell was formed across the ceiling of human intellect—and this even impacts, as Guénon has revealed in the aforementioned work, upon the cosmic and terrestrial environment.
 Once the sealing shut of the upper worlds is accomplished, only the psychic realm remains for refuge.
-Although the spiritual domain is completely out of reach of the profane—for to them it does not exist—the psychic realm can be reached and manipulated by profane governance, which is in turn controlled by the Qliphoth.
-The psychic plane can also be reached and manipulated by pretended ‘spiritual’ and ‘magical’ individuals and organisations.
+Although the spiritual domain is completely out of reach of the profane—for to them it does not exist—the psychic realm can be reached and manipulated by profane governance, which is in turn controlled by the anti-spiritual force in man.

-Guénon’s masterwork includes a precise explanation of the incursion of the Qliphoth at the end of time.
-The doctrine exists in sacred traditions in most if not all cultures.
-The incursion is made possible by fissures opening in the human artificial construct from below, whereas mankind has sealed off the ‘above’ so that no spiritual influences can neutralise the destructive power of the infernal forces.
+A doctrine exists in all traditions regarding an incursion of the Qliphoth at the end of time.
+The incursion is made possible by fissures opened in the human artificial construct from below.
+As mankind has effectively sealed off that which is ‘above’, no spiritual influences can neutralise the mindlessly destructive power of infernal forces.
 The use of the word ‘infernal’ here is meant to specifically describe the realm of the infra-corporeal or of sub-manifestation, which is to say that such agencies exist at the most inferior level possible, for any further degree would render them completely non-existent.
-As it is, their existence is only relative but their effect is real enough in the corporeal and psychic realms, which is the limit of their reach.
+Their existence is only relative but their effect is real enough in the corporeal and psychic realms, which is the limit of their reach.

 Psychism and Subversion: Notes